Textured Cardboard Wall Hanging

 Next, I painted all the shapes with black acrylic paint.
 While spray paint is an option, I only had a matte black on hand, which didn’t give me the slight sheen I wanted.
 The matte finish worked fine for the base since most of it would be covered by the layered design, but for the shapes, I preferred a subtle shine to enhance the overall look.

-Unfortunately, I couldn’t find an active link for the silver wax paste since it’s currently out of stock.
-However, I’ve included a link to a similar product in a different colour so you know what to look for.
-Most wax pastes on the market now come in tubes or tins, but the one I used for this project has been a favourite in my stash for years.
+Unfortunately, I wasn’t able to find an active link for the silver wax paste I used, as it’s currently out of stock.
+However, I’ve included a link to a similar product in a different colour, just so you’ll know what to look for.
+These days, most wax pastes come in tubes or tins, but the one I used has been a long-time favourite in my craft stash and still works beautifully.

 Glueing the pieces to the base

-I started in the center, working outward with gaps to reveal the layer below.
+I started in the centre, working outward with gaps to reveal the layer below.
 I added the big pieces first and covered most of the surface.
-Then added the smaller pieces creating multiply layers until I was happy with the design.
+Then added the smaller pieces, creating multiple layers until I was happy with the design.
 I used a hot glue gun to keep the pieces securely in place.

 Alternatively, you can use the dry brush painting method.
 Simply dip your brush into a small amount of paint, then remove the excess on a piece of paper until the brush is nearly dry.
 Lightly run it over the surface to highlight the raised areas.
 However, in my experience, the effect isn’t quite as striking as wax paste.